bowei/klogster/doc/ui.md

 Clicking anywhere inside a column makes it the focused column — the target for the next pod opened from the browser.
 The **+ Panel** button adds a new empty column on the right and focuses it.

-A column is removed automatically when its last tab is closed.
+When a column has no open tabs — either because it was just created with **+ Panel** or because its last tab was closed — it shows a centered **close panel** button.
+Clicking it removes the column.

 ### Tabs
 Each open pod/container gets a tab at the top of its column.
 The active tab has a colored top border.
 Tabs show the truncated pod name; hovering shows the full `group / namespace / pod / container` path in a tooltip.